Scene¶

 Parameters: - entity (Entity*): Pointer to the Entity to add.
 Must not be nullptr.

-Notes: - Entities are added to an internal queue - Maximum of MAX_ENTITIES (32) entities per scene - If the limit is reached, the entity may not be added (check return value if available) - Entities are updated and drawn in the order they were added - The entity's lifetime is managed by the scene (do not delete manually while in scene)
+Notes: - Entities are added to an internal queue - Maximum of MAX_ENTITIES (default 32; overridable) entities per scene - If the limit is reached, the entity may not be added (check return value if available) - Entities are updated and drawn in the order they were added - Important: The scene does NOT take ownership of the entity.
+You must ensure the entity remains valid while it is in the scene (e.g., by storing it in a std::unique_ptr member).

 Example: